roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-03 ****** byTheTalkMan© "Babe, if I don't stop you, you'll be sucking my ass all day!"
+"Babe, if I don't stop you, you'll be sucking my ass all day!"
 Jackie said, swiveling around on the bed.
 She pulled off her thong completely and tossed it on her sister's face with an evil smile.
 Derek was dazed, and the now totally nude Jackie took advantage by leaning over and sticking her tongue down his throat.

  Derek's eyes widened as he felt Jackie's plump lips press softly against his.
 Jackie's firm tongue mashed against his, her sweet saliva mixing with his.
 Her wet tongue was everywhere, dominating his mouth as she pumped her tongue in and out.